 Another key difference between annulments and divorces in Minnesota?
 Deadlines for filing.
 Residency requirements may apply for divorce, but with annulment, a lot depends on the reasons behind the marriage’s end.
 With consummation-based annulments, for example, a petition must be filed within one year of the spouse discovering the problem.
 For cases involving mental incapacity or intoxication, the deadline arrives a mere ninety days after the issue is brought to light.
 For this reason, annulment requires prompt legal action.

-Whether you are currently seeking an annulment or a divorce, you can count on the team at the Brown Law Offices for help.
+Whether you are currently seeking an annulment or a divorce, you can count on the team at the law firm of Barna, Guzy & Steffen, Ltd. for help.
 With our guidance, you can feel confident in your ability to resolve your current legal concerns and enjoy a fresh start.